Prostate Cancer Myths

-Myth #1: Vasectomy causes prostate cancer
+Myth #1: Does having a vasectomy causes prostate cancer?

-In the 1990’s, a large study from Harvard was published that suggested that those who underwent vasectomies were at a 1.5-times greater risk of developing prostate cancer.1 Although this study included many participants, no other studies have definitively proven the same results.
+In the 1990s, a large study from Harvard was published that suggested that those who underwent vasectomies were at a 1.5-times greater risk of developing prostate cancer.1 Although this study included many participants, no other studies have definitively proven the same results.
 Regardless of whether or not an increase in prostate cancer is associated with vasectomies, the vasectomy is not what causes the condition.

 Prostate cancer develops when normal cell growth becomes unregulated.
 This means that cells are growing and dividing so rapidly, they aren’t being checked for damage or mutations, and are instead creating masses in the body known as tumors.
-The exact mechanism that cause prostate cancer is unknown, however, researchers have pointed towards specific DNA mutations that may be responsible for the faulty cell lifecycle.
+The exact mechanism that causes prostate cancer is unknown, however, researchers have pointed towards specific DNA mutations that may be responsible for the faulty cell lifecycle.
 These mutations have been thought to be related to hereditary factors, as well as environmental factors such as obesity, smoking, and exposure to dangerous chemicals such as Agent Orange, a chemical used in the Vietnam War.2,3 These factors increase the risk of developing a mutation that could lead to cancerous growth, but they, like vasectomies, do not cause cancer either.

-Myth #2: Surgery is the only treatment
+Myth #2: Is surgery is the only treatment option for prostate cancer?

 Surgery is far from being the only treatment option for those with prostate cancer.
 While it is true that surgery, including radical prostatectomy and transurethral resection of the prostate, are treatment options for some men, many other treatment options exist.
 These treatments include chemotherapy, radiation therapy such as external beam radiation therapy or brachytherapy (internal radiation), cryotherapy, and androgen deprivation therapy (also known as hormone therapy), among others.
 Surgery is not the only option, and you and your provider will work together to determine the best treatment plan for your specific situation.
 It’s important to consider the potential side effects of a treatment, and any long-lasting impacts it might have as well, to determine what options are the best for the life you are hoping to lead.

-Myth #3: Chemotherapy is the only treatment
+Myth #3: Is chemotherapy the only treatment for prostate cancer?

 Just as explained in myth #2, chemotherapy is far from being the only treatment option for prostate cancer.
 As listed above, there are many options that exist and you and your provider will work together to determine what’s best for you.
 Additionally, there is the potential of undergoing watchful waiting or active surveillance with your prostate cancer, which means that no treatment will be used for a period in order to learn more about how your cancer behaves.

 Some treatment options have the potential to cause adverse sexual side effects.
-Hormone therapy for example, has the potential to decrease your sex drive, while certain surgical procedures have the potential to impact sensory nerves, if a nerve-saving approach is not possible.
+Hormone therapy, for example, has the potential to decrease your sex drive, while certain surgical procedures have the potential to impact sensory nerves if a nerve-saving approach is not possible.
 Other treatment side effects could affect mental health, leading to a decreased sex drive, as well as cause other potentially frustrating issues like urinary or bowel incontinence, impotence, and erectile dysfunction.
 Your provider will help you determine the sexual health-related risks of your treatment plan in order to determine what approach is best for you.
 Research into quality of life impacts with prostate cancer treatment as well as watchful waiting and active surveillance techniques are on the rise so that these potentially sex life-altering treatments are only used when necessary.4,5

 This myth is certainly false.
 Men in some groups are more likely to be diagnosed with prostate cancer later than others or more likely to experience disparities in treatment outcomes.
 For example, African American men, gay men, and veterans are three groups that have known health disparities when it comes to prostate cancer and may need different supports than men who are not part of those social groups.